USAFA-ECE/ece382/_sources/Assignments/homework1.md

 <br>

-- **[6 Points]** While you are running the hardware diagnostics tool, take a picture of your robot and submit it in Gradescope.
+- **[6 Points]** While you are running the hardware diagnostics tool, take a picture of your robot and submit it on Gradescope.

 <br>